IATI/iati-account-docs/docs/tool_permissions.rst

 ----------------------------------
 While signed in to IATI Account, you can view the reporting organisations you're associated with on the `'My Data' <https://account.iatistandard.org/en/data/>`_ page.
 Clicking 'View Organisation' will show the full details for your organisation in IATI Account.

-This includes a 'Third Party Tools' section:
+The organisation page includes a 'Third Party Tools' section:

 .. figure:: images/third_party_tools_header.png
     :width: 100 %